Voice over IP: Hosted VoIP systems

 Hosted or Cloud VoIP solutions involve a service provider or telecommunications carrier hosting the telephone system as a software solution within their own infrastructure.

-Typically this will be one or more datacentres, with geographic relevance to the end-user(s) of the system.
+Typically this will be one or more data centers with geographic relevance to the end-user(s) of the system.
 This infrastructure is external to the user of the system and is deployed and maintained by the service provider.

 Endpoints, such as VoIP telephones or softphone applications (apps running on a computer or mobile device), will connect to the VoIP service remotely.
 These connections typically take place over public internet links, such as local fixed WAN breakout or mobile carrier service.

 Private VoIP systems

 In the case of a private VoIP system, the primary telephony system itself is located within the private infrastructure of the end-user organization.
 Usually, the system will be deployed on-premises at a site within the direct control of the organization.
 This can provide numerous benefits in terms of QoS control (see below), cost scalability, and ensuring privacy and security of communications traffic.
 However, the responsibility for ensuring that the VoIP system remains performant and resilient is predominantly vested in the end-user organization.
 This is not the case with a Hosted VoIP solution.

 Private VoIP systems can be physical hardware PBX appliances, converged with other infrastructure, or they can be deployed as software applications.
 Generally, the latter two options will be in the form of a separate virtualized appliance.
 However, in some scenarios, these systems are deployed on bare metal infrastructure or IoT devices.
 With some solutions, such as 3CX, companies can attempt to blend the benefits of hosted and private on-premises systems by implementing their own private solution but within an external environment.
-Examples can include datacentre collocation services, public cloud, or private cloud locations.
+Examples can include data center collocation services, public cloud, or private cloud locations.

 For on-premises systems, local endpoints within the same location typically connect directly over the LAN.
 For remote and external endpoints, available connectivity options mirror those of Hosted or Cloud VoIP solutions.

 However, VoIP traffic to and from the on-premises systems can often also be sent over secure private links.
 Examples include personal VPN, site-to-site VPN, private networks such as MPLS and SD-WAN, or via private SBCs (Session Border Controllers).
 While exceptions and private peering options do exist, it is generally uncommon for those private connectivity methods to be provided by Hosted or Cloud VoIP providers.